NVIDIA-Merlin/HugeCTR/README.md

 $ docker run --runtime=nvidia --rm -it -u $(id -u):$(id -g) -v $(pwd):/hugectr -w /hugectr hugectr:devel bash
 ```

-Then continue with the following steps
+Then continue with the following steps for developemnt environment setup

 ### Build with Release ###
 Compute Capability can be specified by `-DSM=[Compute Compatibilities]`, which is SM70 by default (Tesla P100).
 One or more Compute Capabilities are avaliable to be set.
 E.g. `-DSM=70` for Telsa V100 and `-DSM="70;75"` for both Telsa V100 and Telsa T4.